 From the moment you arrive, LOOK.
 That means as you walk down the aisle, make eye contact with your guests and that magic person waiting for you down the end.
 It seems kind of obvious but fairly often people feel overwhelmed and look at the ground.

 This rule applies through out the ceremony.
-Look deeply into your partner’s eyes and look at your beautiful guests.
+Look deeply into your partner’s eyes and smile at your beautiful guests.
 All the familiar faces in your life that are a part of this occasion.

 6. TUNE INTO THE SENSES

 By focusing on our senses we engage in the moment more:

 We remember how it looked, sounded, smelt, tasted and really FELT.
 The added benefit is that it brings you into your body and out of your head, helping to reduce anxiety.
 It shusses your busy brain!

 Look: at the light, at the smiles and the colours around you.

 Listen: to the wind, the music, the words and the birds.